All Episodes

 It was never Gorbachev's intention to implode or wreck the Soviet system.

-And even more than that, he personally grew to like the guy.
+Reagan, however, decided to do business with Gorbachev, and even more than that he personally grew to like the guy.

-Now, many conservatives at the time were very disturbed by this, alarmed by it, to the point where they were not only sulky, but accusatory toward Reagan.
+Now many conservatives at the time were very disturbed by this, alarmed by it to the point where they were not only sulky but accusatory toward Reagan.

-You're being played.
+You're a fool, you're a pawn, you're being played.

 And Reagan ignored them.